 It is advised to keep the URL easy to understand, and include keywords.
-As Baidu says: ‘Baiduspider is just a normal visitor, a friendly URL will help it understand the page well’.
+As Baidu says: “Baiduspider is just a normal visitor, a friendly URL will help it understand the page well”.
 Adding keywords will make your URL easy to understand.
 PinYin is the most popular system used to write Mandarin Chinese in the Latin alphabet, and Baidu supports PinYin well.
 So when writing a URL, it is advised to add keywords in PinYin instead of English without affecting the length of the URL.
 To be friendly to Baiduspider, it is also necessary to keep URLs short and remove useless dynamic code.

 The homepage should include all your important information.
 This is because, unlike Google, Baidu attaches more importance to the homepage.
 In Google’s view, detailed deep pages can be more relevant to the keyword, and it is not very hard for detailed page to be ranked.
 But for Baidu, the homepage should get more priority.
 Sometimes, when searching for the same keyword, your homepage could rank higher than the detailed page on Baidu.
 Therefore, optimisation of your homepage is very important.
 Chinese users favour homepages with rich content.
 Please make sure you add all your important information to your homepage and avoid using only a few images or flash on the homepage.
-If that increases the size of the homepage too much, then turn on the Gzip, as that won’t impact the performance on Baidu.
+If that increases the size of the homepage too much, then turn on the Gzip, as that will not impact the performance on Baidu.

-Use Suitable Simplified Chinese
+Use suitable Simplified Chinese

 Content is very important to a website.
-But some international businesses don’t pay attention to that.
+But some international businesses do not pay attention to that.
 Some companies like to copy the content from their Hong Kong or Taiwan sites, and some even just use the translation of their English site.
 Because of the difference in the ways of expressing ideas and thinking, it is almost impossible for these kind of sites to get good rankings on Baidu.
 So as an international business, you should give more power to your Chinese team, who should choose and create suitable content for your Chinese site, not just copy from your other sites.

 Compared to Google, Baidu relies on the title tag more when judging the topic of the page.
 Your Chinese title should be within 30 Chinese characters (60 Latin Characters).
 And place important keywords at the front of the title.
 For famous brands, adding the company name in the title tag will make the page more trustworthy in the SERPs.

-Images Need Chinese Tags
+Images need Chinese tags